*Tickets were gifted to me – images provided by Wolverhampton Grand

 Hearing classics such as The Time Warp and Sweet Transvestite live is a major treat, especially when the cast is such a power house of vocals, Stephen Webb who plays the eccentric and overly-keen Frank is fantastic in the role and is a standout performer, from the moment he graces the stage in his corset covered by an all-black cape, he emits an energy which is as fun to watch as it is alluring, which is what Frank is all about.

-For those of you who read this blog regularly, you know by now how interested I am in the topic of sex and this show is full of it – references, humour, actual scenes this show is right up my street and suprisingly, it was up Pedros too.
+For those of you who read this blog regularly, you know by now how interested I am in the topic of sex and this show is full of it – references, humour, actual scenes this show is right up my street.

 The best performance of the night was definitely in the hands of James Darch however, his performance of Damn It, Janet had us tapping our toes and blown away by his broad vocal range, as we watched the show we were constantly commenting to each other about how great his vocals are and we even mused about how fitting the role was for his voice.